-Up to now it was only possible to replicate entire database instances from one node to the other.
+Up until now, it was only possible to replicate entire database instances from one node to the other.
 A standby always had to consume the entire transaction log created by the primary turning the standby into a binary copy.

 walbouncer (made by CYBERTEC) can step in and fill the gap.
 By filtering the transaction log, it is possible to replicate only the data needed in one place.
 Walbouncer will act as a WAL proxy for PostgreSQL and take care of all the filtering.
 Here is an image showing how things work: